instantOS/instantos.github.io/docs/neovim.md

 A: This is the answer to the math question
 ```

-All of the LaTeX snippets are also working here, whenever you are inside a math
+All of the LaTeX snippets also work here, whenever you are inside a math
 environment, meaning `$...$` or `$$...$$`.

 ### LaTeX